EcoMobility World Congress 2017

 - businesses involved in the field of sustainable urban mobility.

-The Congress aims to bring the sustainable urban mobility debate to the global level, coupled with local context of implementation.
-A series of sessions in the form of plenary discussions, presentations, debates, workshops, and even KED-Talks (Kaohsiung EcoMobility Dialogues) are planned to address our Congress themes: livable, shared, and intelligent.
-Solutions will be sought to reduce the dominance of private automobiles in cities and advance sustainable and low carbon urban mobility.
-Together with the Festival, the Congress aims to build and showcase a narrative that livable cities are not car-centric, but rather through an integrated mode of mobility.
+The Congress aimed to bring the sustainable urban mobility debate to the global level, coupled with local context of implementation.
+A series of sessions in the form of plenary discussions, presentations, debates, workshops, and even KED-Talks (Kaohsiung EcoMobility Dialogues) were planned to address our Congress themes: livable, shared, and intelligent.
+Solutions were sought to reduce the dominance of private automobiles in cities and advance sustainable and low carbon urban mobility.
+Together with the Festival, the Congress aimed to build and showcase a narrative that livable cities are not car-centric, but rather through an integrated mode of mobility.

 The EcoMobility Dialogues explored ways to reduce the dominance of private automobiles in cities and to build an urban transport system that meets the needs of residents while minimizing energy consumption, emissions, material use and space requirements.
 The topics of the three dialogues were:

 - Reshaping cities for EcoMobility: Strategies and tactics

 - Achieving and enabling EcoMobility: New and shared forms of mobility

 - Making the commuting decisions safe, sustainable and popular

 More information is available on the Festival website, including all available presentations from the various speakers at www.ecomobilityfestival2015.org

 The Congress highlighted the importance of EcoMobility from a range of perspectives, including local leadership, social inclusion, health, future generations, and practical applications.
 The Congress underscored EcoMobility as an active concept – something to be applied and developed and shared.
 The Congress emphasized the integration, development, and promotion of active modes such as walking, cycling, wheeling, public transport and shared transport systems.